classiebit/eventmie-pro-docs/resources/docs/3.0/admin/site-content.md

 # Site Content

-Add & manage site content like categories, home page banners, pages e.g about us, terms, etc, and other media images that are being uploaded by the users.
+Easily add and manage your website's content in Eventmie Pro, including event categories, homepage banners, informational pages (About Us, Terms, etc.), blog posts, and all user-uploaded media.
+Keep your event management platform engaging, up-to-date, and SEO-friendly.

 ---